 A slow blog is about as useful as no blog.
 Internet people have a low tolerance for slowdowns, so if your server isn’t fast enough to handle your traffic, you can bet that your readers are gonna click away to get their content addiction fulfilled elsewhere.

 Make sure to take these into consideration while shopping for a blogging platform.

 If your blog is slow to respond, it could cost you thousands, maybe millions in lost potential profits.
 You will want a fast web host or platform that can at least meet the requirements of the Core Web Vitals!

 Core Web Vitals are measured using 3 metrics: Cumulative Layout Shift (CLS), Largest Contentful Paint (LCP), and First Input Delay (FID).
 Out of these 3 metrics, the latter two are highly dependent on loading speed!

 Your blog’s servers need to respond to requests from your readers FAST, so be sure to pick a platform with good response times in your audience’s region.

 According to Think with Google, your blog should be fully loaded in under a second, otherwise the bounce rate for your site goes up by 32%!

-This is why Bitcatcha’s unique server speed checker shows you response times taken from 10 countries around the globe.
+This is why Bitcatcha’s website speed test shows you response times taken from 10 countries around the globe.